cheng2zhang/tempering/prog/NAMD/README.thstat.md

 Currently the restart file is appended instead of overwritten because of a programming mistake.
 This is fixed in the patch.
 If the appending behavior is desired, the user can set the option `adaptTempRestartAppend`.

+#### Recompute the potential energy in adaptTempUpdate()

+The old code deduce the potential energy from the conservation of the total energy.
+But that is inaccurate because the MD integrator only approximately conserves the total energy.
+The code now recompute the potential energy at the beginning of adaptTempUpdate().
+We also attempt to fix a possible bug of how often the LJcorrection is computed.

 #### Disabling the code for adaptTempRandom